 Many state and local governments, nonprofit groups, and community action organizations are eligible for grants.
 A "grant" is a general term that covers thousands of federal and private funding programs.
 These programs are available to help organizations that are generally not self-sustaining entities.
 This assistance takes many forms, including direct funding, low-interest loans, surplus property, technical advice and assistance and resources.
 Individuals needing assistance with their personal finances are not eligible.
 Although some small business owners may seek some forms of assistance, grants typically are not awarded to businesses.
 However, loans may be available to individuals seeking to start a business or students needing help covering the cost of their education.

 Although Max is unable to influence the awarding of grant money, here are some resources to help you find funding for your project.
 Max can also provide a letter of support, in most cases, which you can include in your grant application.
+To request a letter of support, please visit my Request a Grant Letter of Support page.

 How Best to Find Information